adrianogpena/java-challenge-bowling/README.md

   ```sh
   mvn clean install
   ```
-3. The file mavenbowling-1.0-SNAPSHOT.jar will be created on targer directory
+3. The file mavenbowling-1.0-SNAPSHOT.jar will be created on target directory

 ## Execution